 Legal: In accordance with primary legislation (national or local laws) or secondary legislation (subsidiary regulations, decrees, orders, etc.).
-'Legal' also includes rule-based decisions made by legally competent agencies where such decisions flow directly and logically from the laws and regulations.
+'Legal' also includes rulebased decisions made by legally competent agencies where such decisions flow directly and logically from the laws and regulations.
+Decisions made by legally competent agencies may not be legal if they do not flow directly and logically from the laws and regulations directly and logically from the laws and regulations.
 Decisions made by legally competent agencies may not be legal if they do not flow directly and logically from the laws and regulations and if they are not rule-based but use administrative discretion (Source: FSC-STD-01-001 V5-2).